Updated July 19, 2021

 “Nothing is more vital to life than breathing: in a lifetime, about 250m litres of air passes through your lungs.
 Yet walk along a busy city street and you will inhale something like 20m particles in a single lungful.”
 The Guardian

 Be forewarned: we are all at risk of suffering from air pollution.
 The World Health Organization (WHO) calls air pollution the “invisible killer.”
-It reports a shocking “9 out of 10 people worldwide breath polluted air.”
+It reported a shocking “9 out of 10 people worldwide breath polluted air.”

 With global air pollution levels rising dramatically, protecting the health of your lungs is critical.